DigitalCampus/oppia-docs/support/datause.rst

 * Provide a personalised experience in the app, monitor what percentage of course activities you have completed and passed; in order to award points and badges
 * Determine the countries users are accesing from (using the IP address)
-* Implementating organisations will often use anonymised or summary data to help analyse, monitor and evaluate the effectiveness of the training courses provided.
+* Implementing organisations will often use anonymised or summary data to help analyse, monitor and evaluate the effectiveness of the training courses provided.
 In this instance exactly how your data is used will depend on the implementing organisation.